solacese/beam_poc/README.md

 To run the beam processor on default runner, you can execute the following command which does not use any flink arguments:

->mvn compile exec:java -Dexec.mainClass=<class name> -Dexec.args='<solace cloud hostname> <username>@<message vpn name> <password>'
+$mvn compile exec:java -Dexec.mainClass=< class name > -Dexec.args=' < solace cloud hostname > < username >@< message vpn name > < password >'

 Example:
->mvn compile exec:java -Dexec.mainClass=com.trade.market.TopicSubscriberBeam -Dexec.args='vmr-mr8v6yiwicdj.messaging.solace.cloud:20512 solace-cloud-client@msgvpn-rwtxvklq4sp kasaov362vnboas6r1oi2v85q8'
+$mvn compile exec:java -Dexec.mainClass=com.trade.market.TopicSubscriberBeam -Dexec.args='vmr-mr8v6yiwicdj.messaging.solace.cloud:20512 solace-cloud-client@msgvpn-rwtxvklq4sp kasaov362vnboas6r1oi2v85q8'

->npm install -g http-server
+$npm install -g http-server

 ###### Run the below command in the same directory as trade_report
->http-server -p 3000 --cors
+$http-server -p 3000 --cors

 ###### Navigate to the following URL on browser to display the results:
 http://localhost:3000/index.html